kylev/docker-hubot/README.md

 ## Contributors

-If you would like to contribute, please follow the existing style and write a pull request!
-Short of that, detailed bug reports are always appreciated.
+If you would like to contribute, please write a [pull request](https://github.com/kylev/docker-hubot/pulls)!
+Short of that, detailed [bug reports](https://github.com/kylev/docker-hubot/issues) are always appreciated.

 ## License